apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>envMapping defines the variables of cluster mapped to env values&rsquo; keys.</p>
+<p>Defines the mapping between the environment variables of the cluster and the keys of the environment values.</p>
 </td>
 </tr>
 </tbody>